tidoust/cddlparser/README.md

 This Python implementation provides a CDDL parser suitable for producing marked up serializations of the CDDL.
 It is intended to be used in spec authoring tools to add cross-referencing logic within CDDL blocks that the specs may define.

-This implementation started a direct port of the [CDDL parser in Node.js](https://github.com/christian-bromann/cddl) written by @christian-bromann, released under an MIT license.
-The lexer remains mainly equivalent to its Node.js counterpart, with a few additions to handle `=>`, `//`, `/=`, `//=`, and control operators directly.
-To keep flexibility and make it easier to re-serialize the abstract syntax tree into a string that preserves initial whitespaces and comments, the parser has a different logic and follows the CDDL grammar more closely.
-This makes it closer to the [cddl-rs](https://github.com/anweiss/cddl) implementation in Rust by @anweiss, but note this implementation does not validate CDDL blocks in any way (and will happily accept blocks that are not valid).

 __Note:__ This is __work in progress__.
 Feel free to have a look at the code and report problems, but you may not want to rely on the code in a production setting.

 ## How to install and use